-For $\Upsilon/2\lesssim 1/2$, the HALD approximation gives a good estimate for the value of $Q_m$.
-For $\theta\geq 1.0^\circ$, $Q_m\approx\Upsilon/2$ up to $\Upsilon/2=1/2$.
-Then, a sharp transition to the hydraulic limit occurs, and $Q_m\approx 1/2$ for $\Upsilon/2\geq 1/2$.
-For $\theta = 0.5^\circ$, $Q_m$ seems to saturate reaching a maximum value $Q_m\approx 0.4<1/2$.
-The results for $\theta = 0^\circ$ seem to suggest that $Q_m$ will also not reach the value $1/2$ for a horizontal duct.
+For $\Fr^*/2\lesssim 1/2$, $Q_m\approx\Fr^*/2 $, showing that the HGV-A approximation gives a good estimate for the value of $Q_m$.
+Although the values for some specific experiments are overestimated, and some other are underestimated, clear trends are visible.
+For example, for the experiments with $\theta\geq 1.0^\circ$, $Q_m\approx\Fr^*/2$ up to $\Fr^*/2=1/2$.
+Then, a sharp transition to the hydraulic limit occurs, and $Q_m\approx 1/2$ for $\Fr^*/2\geq 1/2$.
+For experiments with $\theta = 0.5^\circ$, $Q_m$ seems to saturate reaching a maximum value $Q_m\approx 0.4<1/2$.
+The results for $\theta = 0^\circ$ suggest that $Q_m$ will similarly not reach the value $1/2$ for a horizontal duct.
 The impossibility of reaching $Q_m=1/2$ is in agreement with frictional hydraulic theory which states that frictional effects reduce the maximum possible value of $Q_m$ \citep{Gu2005}.
-It is only for $\theta\geq1.0^\circ$ that the additional forcing by gravity in the along-duct direction reduces the importance of frictional effects and makes the direct transition from the HALD to the hydraulic limit ($Q_m=1/2$) possible.
+It is only for $\theta\geq1.0^\circ$ that the additional forcing by gravity in the along-duct direction reduces the importance of frictional effects and makes the direct transition from the HGV-A approximation to the hydraulic limit ($Q_m=1/2$) possible.